fetc90/CV/README.md

 Having had no previous coding experience, I taught myself Ruby to be accepted into Maker's Academy, a notoriously selective course with a 10% acceptance rate.

-#### L O V E 🤖 O F 🤖 T E C H

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Communication

 - Pair-programming